Abba Kovner

 Abba Kovner (אבא קובנר; 14 March 1918 – 25 September 1987) was a Jewish partisan leader, and later Israeli poet and writer.
 In the Vilna Ghetto, his 1942 manifesto was the first time that a target of the Holocaust identified the German plan to murder all Jews.
 His attempt to organize a ghetto uprising failed.
 He fled into the forest, joined Soviet partisans, and survived the war.

 After the war, Kovner led Nakam, a paramilitary organization of Holocaust survivors who sought to take revenge by murdering six million Germans, but Kovner was arrested in British-occupied Germany before he could successfully carry out his plans.
-He made aliyah to Mandatory Palestine in 1947, which would become the State of Israel one year later.
+He immigrated to Mandatory Palestine in 1947, which became the State of Israel one year later.
 Considered one of the greatest authors of Modern Hebrew poetry, Kovner was awarded the Israel Prize in 1970.

 Biography

 Abba (Abel) Kovner was born on 14 March 1918 in Ashmyany (now in Belarus).
 His parents were Rochel (Rosa) Taubman and Israel Kovner, whose other sons were Gedalia and Michel, the youngest of them.
 In 1927, the family moved to Popławska Street in Vilnius (then Poland, now Lithuania).
 Abba Kovner was educated at the Hebrew Tarbut Gymnasium and Stefan Batory University's Faculty of Arts.
 His father had a shop in Vilnius selling leather on Julian Klaczko Street.
 While pursuing his studies, Abba became an active member in the socialist Zionist youth movement HaShomer HaTzair.
 Abba Kovner was a cousin of the Israeli Communist Party leader Meir Vilner.